openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-provide-and-consume.md

 @Component
 class ToDoItem {

-    // The @Consume-decorated variable binds to the @Provide-decorated variable in the ancestor component EntryView through the same property name
+    // The @Consume decorated variable binds to the @Provide decorated variable in its ancestor component EntryView through the same property name
     @Consume
     var count: Int64;